-This guide explain how to run MutekH embedded in a Unix process (so called emu architecture) in a way similar to ?user mode linux.
+This guide explain how to run MutekH embedded in a Unix process in a way similar to ?user mode linux.
 This is the simplest way to run MutekH as it doesn't require any hardware platform.
-It will work if you running a Linux or Darwin host kernel on x86 or x86_64 processor(s).
+It will work if you running a Linux or Darwin host kernel on x86 or x86\64 processor(s).